-I recently came across Anshu Sharma's "Stack Fallacy" article (2016):
+I recently came across a fascinating idea in Anshu Sharma's "Stack Fallacy" article (2016):

 Stack fallacy is the mistaken belief that it is trivial to build the layer above yours.